dtczhl/FedTuning/README.md

 round_transL = C_4 * len(cost_arr)
 ```

-FedTuning does not depend on the absolute values of C_1, C_2, C_3, and C_4, as it is based on their respective ratios.
-Therefore,  C_1, C_2, C_3, and C_4 do not matter.
+FedTune does not depend on the absolute values of C_1, C_2, C_3, and C_4, as it is based on their respective ratios for tuning hyper-parameters.

-## Preliminary Result
+## Example Results for the Google Speech-to-Command Dataset

 Google speech-to-command dataset.
 ResNet-10.
 Target model accuracy: 0.8.
 Standard deviation in parentheses.
 Run ResultAnalysis/performance_summary.py, which outputs the below results.